-115 Clauses(118) providing that the liability may be subject to WDC by the resolution authority(119) will be required for instruments issued as of 28 June 2021.
-Such clauses on WDC are an eligibility condition that must be included in contracts or the prospectus for a liability.
+115 Clauses An explicit reference 122 providing that the liability may be subject to possible WDC by the resolution authority 123 will be required for instruments issued as of 28 June 2021.
+Such a reference on possible clauses on WDC are is an eligibility condition that must be included in contractual documentation and, where applicable or in the prospectus for a liability.
 The SRB expects banks to ensure the robustness and legal soundness of such a provision in the documentation underlying the liability.

 6.1.6.
-Liabilities governed by third-country law
+LIABILITIES GOVERNED BY THIRD-COUNTRY LAW

 - 116 Effective resolution within the SRM framework involving liabilities issued under the law of third countries requires that an EU resolution authority can modify those liabilities (e.g. by writing down or converting them).
 Yet when liabilities are not governed by the law of an EU Member State, a third-country court with jurisdiction over the liabilities may not recognise the resolution actions of an EU resolution authority.
-In such circumstances, resolution that achieves the objectives of the SRM will be at risk. - The recognition necessary might be achieved by statute or by contract.
+In such circumstances, resolution that achieves the objectives of the SRM will be at risk. - 117 The recognition necessary might be achieved by statute or by contract.
 One possibility is that the legal framework of the third country or an international agreement ensures that the courts of the third country recognise the EU resolution authorities' powers.
 In the absence of a cross-border recognition framework, recognition might be achieved through prior contractual acceptance by creditors that their contractual claims may be cancelled or modified in resolution.
 Article 55(1) BRRD requires banks to include a contractual clause in contracts by which the creditor or party to the agreement creating the liability recognises that the liability may be subject to the write-down and conversion powers of an EU resolution authority.
 Moreover, that creditor or party agrees to be bound by any reduction of the principal or outstanding amount due, conversion, or cancellation that is affected by the exercise of those powers by a resolution authority.
-Article 44 of Commission Delegated Regulation (EU) 2016/1075 further specifies the requirements applicable to the clause. - 118 Article 55(2) BRRD excludes from MREL capacity liabilities without a recognition clause compliant with Article 55(1) BRRD(120), in the absence of a cross-border recognition framework.
-Article 55(2) BRRD does not exclude from MREL eligible liabilities, including AT1 and T2 instruments, which were issued or entered into before the date mentioned in point (d) of Article 55(1) BRRD, i.e. the date of application of the transposition of BRRD1 into the respective national legal framework. - 119 AT1 and T2 instruments issued after the date of application of the transposition of BRRD1 may be affected.
-As a consequence of Article 55 BRRD, and in the absence as of the date of publication of a suitable binding international agreement with a third country or statutory
+Article 44 of Commission Dele-